 This is a genetic plan guide prepared for the Australian Limousin Breeders Society by the neXtgen Agri team as part of our ongoing breed advancement work for the society.

-The trait ‘susceptibility to footrot’ is quoted as FR.
-FR describes a sheep’s susceptibility to footrot using it’s genetic difference in footrot score.
+The ASBV for the trait, ‘susceptibility to footrot’, is quoted as FR.
+FR describes a sheep’s susceptibility to footrot using its genetic difference in footrot score.
+This score measures how well a sheep retains foot health under a challenge with virulent footrot.